M795 projectile: M795E1

-The US Army has identified a need to provide extended-range 155mm HE projectiles for both current and future artillery systems.
-Leveraging advanced ballistic design technology from two key stockpile projectiles, the 155mm M795E1 Extended Range HE Base Burner Projectile will extend maximum range capability for the delivery of enhanced HE payload.
-Using the production M795 HE Projectile as a baseline, designers began optimizing ballistic configurations and incorporating an improved drag reduction system, based on the successful 155mm M864 Extended Range DPICM Base Burner Projectile.
-Designated the M795E1, this projectile will provide a significantly larger HE, high fragmentation warhead and improved lethality over the aging M549A1 HE Rocket Assisted Projectile, and will maintain an extended range capability to counter the longer range artillery threat of potential adversaries.
+The US Army has identified a need to provide extended-range 155 mm HE projectiles for both current and future artillery systems.
+Leveraging advanced ballistic design technology from two key stockpile projectiles, the 155 mm M795E1 Extended Range HE Base Burner Projectile will extend the maximum range capability for the delivery of an enhanced HE payload.

+Using the production M795 HE Projectile as a baseline, designers began optimizing ballistic configurations and incorporating an improved drag reduction system, based on the successful 155 mm M864 Extended Range Dual-Purpose Improved Conventional Munition (DPICM) Base Burner Projectile.
+Designated the M795E1, this projectile will provide a significantly larger HE, high fragmentation warhead, and improved lethality over the aging M549A1 HE Rocket Assisted Projectile, and will maintain an extended range capability to counter the longer range artillery threat of potential adversaries.